DeusEx-Dev/gmgn_scraper/README.md

 # GMGN Token Scraper

-A Python-based scraper for collecting token data from GMGN.ai.
+A Python tool to fetch and standardize token data from GMGN.ai.
 Currently supports Solana tokens.

 ## Prerequisites